-Burial fluxes of P were applied in the simulations Bur, Bur_Dun, Bur_low, Bur_high, Bur_noSG and Bur_res.
+Burial fluxes of P were applied in the simulations Bur; Bur_Dun, Bur_low, Bur_high, Bur_noSG and Bur_res.
 The default Bur model configuration uses Eq.
 (3) (Flögel et al., 2011) and the subgrid-scale bathymetry.
 Uncertainties in benthic P burial were examined by modifying this default model configuration.

-165 In the Bur_Dun simulation (i.e. burial parameterization from Dunne et al. 2007), BUR_C was calculated using Eq.
-(5) with RR_C in mmol C m-2 d-1; Dunne et al. (2007):
+In the Bur_Dun simulation (i.e. burial parameterization from Dunne et al., 2007), BUR_C was calculated using Eq.
+(5) with RR_C in mmol C m-2 d-1 (Dunne et al. 2007):

+BUR_C = RR_C ·

-$$BUR{c} = RR{c} \cdot \left[0.013 + \frac{0.53 \cdot RR{c}^{2}}{(c + RR{c})^{2}} \right].$$ (5)
+$$\left[0.013 + \frac{0.53 \cdot RR_C^2}{(c + RR_C)^2} \right]$$

+, (5)

-Where $c = 7 \text{ mmol C m}^{-2} \text{ d}^{-1}$.
+where c = 7 mmol C m-2 d-1.
 This parameterization leads to high (low) organic C burial rates for high (low) organic C rain rates.
-This formulation is different to the standard formulation of burial in Eq.
-(3b, c) where burial depends on the C rain rates and in addition on the water depth.
-In the standard formulation, C burial is by definition one magnitude larger in slope and shelf regions compared to the deep ocean (see Eq.
+This formulation is different from the standard formulation of burial in Eq.
+(3b, c), where burial depends on the C rain rates and in addition on the water depth.
+In the standard formulation, C burial is by definition 1 order of magnitude larger in slope and shelf regions compared to the deep ocean (see Eq.
 3b, c).

 We examined the sensitivity of P burial to the uncertainty of the parameters in Eq.
-(4) describing the carbon to phosphorus regeneration ratio $r{C:P}$.
-Given means and standard deviations for the parameters $Y_F=123\pm24$; $A=112\pm24$; $r=32\pm19$ and assuming a Gaussian distribution, 100,000 independent

-- 175 coefficient combinations were assembled to calculate offline a range of global P burial estimates.
-For the offline calculation, preindustrial fields of O2 and RR_c were extracted from the simulation Bur with a temporal resolution fine enough to resolve seasonal variations in the data.
-Global P burial varied between 0.21 TmolP a-1 (Bur_low) and 0.60 TmolP a-1 (Bur_high) for a confidence interval of 90% (coefficients are shown in Table 1).
-Individual spin-ups were performed for the Bur_low and Bur_high - 180 simulation to check that the offline calculated P burial corresponded to the online values from the spinup.
-Only minor differences between the O_2 fields of the Bur spin-up and the spin-ups for Bur_low and

-Bur_high simulations were noted (not shown), which implies negligible errors in the offline calculation of the preindustrial global P burial.
+(4), describing the carbon-tophosphorus regeneration ratio $r{C:P}$.
+Given means and standard deviations for the parameters $Y_F = 123 \pm 24$, $A = 112 \pm$ 24 and $r = 32 \pm 19$ and assuming a Gaussian distribution, 100 000 independent coefficient combinations were assembled to calculate offline a range of global P burial estimates.
+For the offline calculation, pre-industrial fields of O2 and RRC were extracted from the simulation Bur with a temporal resolution fine enough to resolve seasonal variations in the data.
+Global P burial varied between 0.21 TmolP a-1 (Bur_low) and 0.60 TmolP a-1 (Bur_high) for a confidence interval of 90 % (coefficients are shown in Table 1).
+Individual spin-ups were performed for the Bur_low and Bur_high simulations to check that the offline calculated P burial corresponded to the online values from the spin-up.
+Only minor differences between the O2 fields of the Bur spin-up and the spin-ups for Bur_low and Bur_high simulations were noted (not shown), which implies negligible errors in the offline calculation of the pre-industrial global P burial.

-For the simulation Bur_noSG (i.e. without subgrid-scale parameterization), P fluxes at the sedimentocean interface were calculated using the coarser standard model bathymetry, which barely reproduce the global coverage of shelf areas (compare hypsometries in suppl.
-Fig. S1).
+For the Bur_noSG simulation (i.e. without subgrid-scale parameterization), P fluxes at the sediment-ocean interface were calculated using the coarser standard model bathymetry, which barely reproduces the global coverage of shelf areas (compare hypsometries in Fig. S1 in the Supplement).
 This does not affect other processes like circulation, advection or mixing.